 “It has become one of the top five most competitive residencies in the country,” said Rade Vukmir, MD, JD, an emergency and critical care physician and professor of emergency medicine in Pittsburgh and member of the American College of Emergency Physicians (ACEP).
 “There are a lot of options to make it desirable.”

 Emergency medicine jobs are plentiful, but deciding on where to practice and how to negotiate a contract can cause uncertainty for graduating residents.

 “There were things I wish I had known or someone had given me a heads up about as I got into my own job search a few years ago,” said Jose Torradas, MD, an ACEP member and an emergency physician in California.

-One question that new emergency physicians face is whether to practice in a larger hospital with other emergency department (ED) physicians and specialists or a smaller hospital, where they might be the only emergency physician, typically in departments with volumes of 17,500 patients or less, Vukmir said.
+One question that new emergency physicians face is whether to practice in a larger hospital with other emergency departments (ED) physicians and specialists or a smaller hospital, where they might be the only emergency physician, typically in departments with volumes of 17,500 patients or less, Vukmir said.

 Before signing on at a smaller hospital, new physicians should be comfortable with intubation, central lines, and orthopedic reductions and splinting, Torradas advised.
 Also, an emergency room (ER) physician must be able to handle minor ailments.
 In smaller facilities, patients may stay in the department for hours or days waiting for a transfer and require a different type of care.

 “It’s important to have a broad scope,” Torradas said.
 “Emergency departments are, by federal mandate, the safety net of the country.”

 Emergency medicine jobs offer geographic versatility, Vukmir said.
 Emergency physicians can more easily pick up and move as compared to a physician with private practice.